Roblox/creator-docs/content/en-us/luau/control-structures.md

 ### Continuing Loops

-To force a loop to iterate and start again, use the `continue` statement.
+To force a loop to iterate and start again, use the `continue` keyword.
 A `for` loop will iterate the counter, `while` and `repeat`..`until` will check the loop condition before continuing.
 The following code sample gets all children of an `Class.Instance` of a specific `Class.Instance.ClassName`.

 ```lua
 local function GetChildrenOfClass(parent: Instance, className: string): {Instance}